rrafush/weather_app/README.md

-# Weather Today: A weather app build with mobX and the MetaWeather API
+# Weather Today: A weather app built with mobX and the MetaWeather API

 This project is my first one build in flutter, and I was inspired by the Flutter Modular architecture to structure the folders: